-Team sponsors may be recognized with text, logos, or both, but the text and logos must appear in conjunction with the Solar Decathlon text and logo and be a maximum of one-third of the size of the Solar Decathlon text and logo, as outlined in the Solar Decathlon branding guidelines.
+Team sponsors may be recognized with text, logos, or both, but the text and logos must appear in conjunction with the Solar Decathlon text and logo and be a maximum of one-third of the size of the Solar Decathlon text and logo, as outlined in the Solar Decathlon identity guidelines.

 - a.
-Team Web sites shall comply with rules 10-2 and 10-3, with the exception of the one-third size rule for team sponsor text and logos. - b.
+Team websites shall comply with Rules 10-2 and 10-3, with the exception of the one-third size rule for team sponsor text and logos. - b.
 Rule 10-3 applies but is not limited to all communications materials that will be on display or distributed on the competition site. - c.
-Communications materials or other products that exist largely for the recognition of sponsors are prohibited.
+Communications materials or other products that exist largely for the recognition of sponsors are limited to 10 square feet (0.93 square meters), in aggregate within the solar envelope.
 "Other products" include but are not limited to signs, exhibits, posters, plaques, photos, wall art, and furnishings. - d.
 For multimedia or audio presentations shown on the competition site, no more than 20% of the total time, 1 minute, or whichever is less may be dedicated to recognition of team sponsors. - e.
 Off-the-shelf components that feature a built-in manufacturer's logo are acceptable and need not be accompanied by the Solar Decathlon text and logo. - f.
-Team uniforms are exempt from rule 10-3.
-See rule 11-5 for specifics.
+Team uniforms are exempt from Rule 10-3.
+See Rule 11-5 for specifics.